Mexico 5 min

 to clipboard

-In our guide on hiring employees in Mexico, we touched on how to pay remote workers in Mexico.
-Let’s take a closer look at the complexities of paying workers in Mexico and talk about how to ensure businesses stay compliant with Mexican labor laws.
+In our guide to hiring employees in Mexico, we touched on how to pay remote workers in Mexico.
+In this article, we take a closer look at the complexities of paying workers in Mexico.
+Learn how to pay your workers to ensure full compliance with Mexican labor laws.

 In 2017, changes to labor laws created new rules that require employers to pay all full-time employees who live in Mexico as if they were permanent Mexican citizens.
 Now, expats and citizens follow the same system of rules, simplifying things for the Mexican government while creating a few complications for foreign employers.